Event Listeners

 });

-Event Listeners are not supported in IE 8 and below browser.
-For Old Browsers support, use property based click events, or Jquery.
+Event Listeners are not supported in IE 8 and older browsers.
+For old browser support, use property-based click events or jQuery.